spepler/shell-extras/_episodes/04-pipefilter.md

 {: .output}

-`wc` is the 'word count' command: it counts the number of lines, words, and characters in files (from left to right, in that order).
+`wc` is the 'word count' command: it counts the number of lines, words, and bytes in files (from left to right, in that order).

 If we run the command `wc *.pdb`, the `*` in `*.pdb` matches zero or more characters, so the shell turns `*.pdb` into a list of all `.pdb` files in the current directory: